Detention of Mohsen Mahdawi: Reactions

-The irony of him, of all people, being someone they target is so funny to me – this person who has denounced violence.
-This is a person who had a split from the protest movement because he felt like they were not self-policing.
-This is a person who has had many, many disagreements with the pro-Palestine movement for feeling that they are refusing to moderate.

 A coalition of 135 Buddhist leaders and teachers signed an open letter demanding the release of Mahdawi and other student activists.
 A second letter, written by the Buddhist Association of the United States president Bhikkhu Bodhi, defended Mahdawi's character and faith; Bodhi and Mahdawi had met earlier in 2024.

 An article in The Boston Globe profiled the high level of support for Mahdawi in his home state of Vermont, covering a substantial protest at his remote place of detention.